 This visualization-based method recommended by author and psychologist Jacqueline Sussman employs vivid images stored in our minds from all of our life experiences.
 Begin with intention-setting: Have the group close their eyes and clearly set an intention for what they will create—for example, an innovative smartphone.
 Each person in the group sets the intention in their mind that they will come up with a new phone design unlike previous ones.

 After these intentions are set, you will have everyone close their eyes again and pull forth the first eidetic image: the company’s current phone design.
 Once everyone in the group has that image in their mind, you can all begin building upon that design.
-Ask the group to picture the current design in their favorite color or at their individual ideal size.
+Ask the group to picture the current design in their favorite color or in their ideal size.
 Ask them to add features they wish the current design had originally included.
 Maybe they’ll add a better camera or a larger screen.
 After everyone has arrived at an image of their ideal phone design in their mind, you will randomly ask a team member to share exactly what their enhanced version looks like.
 Once they’ve shared, record that idea.
 Now have everyone picture that new version of the phone and you can begin layering ideas on top of it.
 In the end, you can end up with hundreds of new concrete ideas—ranging from the color to the features to the size.

 This method works best when the goal isn’t to reinvent the wheel but rather to enhance it.
 While the group should not focus on costs, their ideas should remain in the realm of possibility.